Let me guess, you are one of two kinds of people when it comes to sardines:

 - You love them and eat them regularly

-- or you can’t stand them and don’t even know why you are reading a post about them
+- Or you can’t stand them and don’t even know why you are reading a post about them.

 But I get it…

-They have a strong smell and a stronger taste.
+Sardines have a strong smell and a stronger taste.
 And they are weird and scary because they have bones and skin and you don’t want to try them.
 I get it, but here’s why you should anyway:

-The Benefits of Sardines
+Health Benefits of Sardines

 Sardines are a tiny fish with a very big nutrient profile!
 In fact, very few other foods pack the same amount of nutrients per ounce.
-Liver comes pretty close, but it is often more dreaded than the humble sardine!
+Liver comes pretty close, but it is often more dreaded than the humble sardine.

-Real food is often more expensive than processed foods, but sardines are a notable exception!
+Real food is often more expensive than processed foods, but sardines are a notable exception.
 Canned sardines are one of the few super-healthy, budget-friendly portable “fast foods” out there.
 They also don’t carry the same mercury risk as bigger fish do.

 Source of Omega-3

 Omega-3s benefit the body in many ways and are well-studied for their importance in the body.
-One can of sardines contains over half of the recommended daily dose of Omega-3.
-Sardines provide both EPA and DHA fats, which are beneficial for the brain, heart and to reduce inflammation.
+One can of sardines contains over half of the recommended daily dose of omega-3.
+Sardines provide both EPA and DHA fats, which are beneficial for the brain, heart, and to reduce inflammation.

-Many people consume large amounts of high Omega-6 oils like vegetable oil and margarine.
-This may disturb the balance of Omega-3 to Omega-6 fats in the body and lead to a variety of problems.
-Experts claim that DHA and EPA are the most easily usable forms of Omega 3 for the body and consuming these from foods like sardines and other fatty fish can help correct this ratio.
+Many people consume large amounts of high omega-6 oils like vegetable oil and margarine.
+This may disturb the balance of omega-3 to omega-6 fats in the body and lead to a variety of problems.
+Experts claim that DHA and EPA are the most easily usable forms of omega-3 for the body and consuming these from foods like sardines and other fatty fish can help correct this ratio.

-Various studies show the importance of consuming enough Omega-3 to keep cholesterol levels in healthy ranges, for heart health, to support the brain and for optimal fertility and hormone balance.
+Various studies show the importance of consuming enough omega-3 to keep cholesterol levels in healthy ranges, for heart health, to support the brain and for optimal fertility and hormone balance.

 Super Source of Selenium